Narrabundah stormwater improvements

 Many sportsgrounds across Canberra act as retarding basins.
 This includes Southwell Oval in Lyneham and Duffy Oval.
 Construction of a retarding basin at the Narrabundah Playing Fields would include adjustments to the perimeter of the playing fields so as to increase water storage capacity.
 Various other supporting works would also be undertaken inclusive of new pipes, stormwater pits and various kerb, footpath and verge works as required.

-Throsby Park retarding basin
+Throsby Park retarding basin and playground

 Stay updated